MediaArea/MediaConch/DesignNarrative.md

 Because PCM streams contain only audio samples without any codec structure or metadata within the stream, any data by itself could be considered valid PCM and decoded as audio.
 Determining the conformity or technical health of PCM data requires the context of information provided by its container format.

-## Development of a Conformance Checker
+## Development of a implementation checker

-The design of the conformance checker is intended to allow interoperability between the conformance checkers with PreForma's other suppliers so that users may integrate multiple conformance checkers within a single 'shell'.
+The design of the implementation checker is intended to allow interoperability between the implementation checkers with PreForma's other suppliers so that users may integrate multiple implementation checkers within a single 'shell'.
 The PreForma project is comprised of four components:

 - implementation checker
 - policy checker
 - reporter
 - metadata fixer

 The PreForma project must document and associate conformance rules with data types (such as formats, streams, frames, etc) and authorities (such as specifications, community practices, or the local rules of a memory institution).
-MediaArea recommends that communication between the conformance checker and the shell be performed through an API designed via collaboration of the PreForma suppliers.
+MediaArea recommends that communication between the implementation checker and the shell be performed through an API designed via collaboration of the PreForma suppliers.

 ### Implementation Checker